-Code was with the gang when they robbed a general store and post office in Separ, New Mexico on July 20, 1896.
+Code was with the gang when they robbed a general store and post office in Separ, New Mexico, on July 20, 1896.
 He was also with the gang when they attempted to rob the International Bank in Nogales, Arizona, on August 6, 1896.

 While the engineer was working to uncouple the Express Car, Loomis approached from the rear and fired upon the robbers, hitting Code Young.
 The rest of the bandits immediately fled.
 Conductor Sam Heady would later say that he heard Young cry out, “I am shot, I can’t come, I’m done for.”
 But his weak response went unheard by his sidekicks.
 Code Young died shortly after making his plea.
-Loomis had been chasing the gang since mid-August, having followed their trail from Santa Fe via Deming to Skeleton Canyon and Mexico.
+Loomis had been chasing the gang since mid-August, following their trail from Santa Fe via Deming to Skeleton Canyon and Mexico.

-Young was buried on October 5th in the public ground at Albuquerque’s Fairview Cemetery.
+Young was buried on October 5 in the public ground at Albuquerque’s Fairview Cemetery.